Jono-Moss/Jono-Moss.github.io/content/post/ GNS3 Install Debian 27-09-2024/index.md

 ## Fixing Issues and Errors

-1. The first issue I ran into is that I would get an "libvirt Not Installed / virbr0 Missing" error when trying to add a "cloud" or "NAT" node.
+1. The first issue I ran into is that I would get a "libvirt Not Installed / virbr0 Missing" error when trying to add a "cloud" or "NAT" node.
 To fix this issue run the following command:

 ```bash
 sudo virsh net-start default
 ```

-2. The next issue I ran into was GNS3 throwing out an "No VPCS Path" error.
+2. The next issue I ran into was GNS3 throwing out a "No VPCS Path" error.
 We will need to do the following steps to fix it.

     2.1  Install the library.
     ```bash